Dr Abigail Dymond

 2002 - 2005: £3, 000 (University of Wales, Aberystwyth) Entrance Scholarship and Merit Award for undergraduate study.

-Please email me if you are interested in doing a PhD in the following areas:
+Please email me if you are interested in doing a PhD in the following areas, as I would be delighted to hear from you:

 - Police and policing, particularly issues around use of force, discretion and accountability.